Good Planet News Weekly, 6 November

 It is no secret that the term climate change is the source of a great deal of anxiety in people of all ages these days – even more so amongst those who are starting to feel its effects.
 The term ‘eco-anxiety’ has been coined by psychologists to deal with this relatively new phenomenon.

 Climate change is indeed having direct and indirect effects on our health, including our mental health.
 Many young people are facing feelings of “existential dread” about what their future holds.
-Despite the rise is climate pessimism, there are reasons to be (cautiously) optimistic.
+Despite the rise in climate pessimism, there are reasons to be (cautiously) optimistic.
 The Climate Reality Project discusses 9 of them here.

-To ride that momentum, in this post I’d like to reframe the discussion today and talk about ‘hope’, ‘optimism’ and, most of all, ‘respect’.
+To ride that momentum, in this post, I’d like to reframe the discussion today and talk about ‘hope’, ‘optimism’, and, most of all, ‘respect’.

 Let’s start with this idea of the ‘environment’.
 The term can be argued as being contested.
 It means different things to different cultures.
 Unfortunately, in the West we separate human life from the natural environment, but not without consequence.